zhongshuwen/dfuse-eosio/PARTIAL_SYNC.md

 ## Run 'phase1-blocks'

 ```
-dfuseeos -c kylin-phase1-blocks.yaml start -v
+zswlishi -c kylin-phase1-blocks.yaml start -v
 ```

-* You can see the 'actual' progress of block files being written by running this command from another terminal: `ls -ltr dfuse-data/storage/merged-blocks/ |tail`
+* You can see the 'actual' progress of block files being written by running this command from another terminal: `ls -ltr zswlishi-data/storage/merged-blocks/ |tail`
 * From different terminal sessions, you can run the "search" and "trxdb" phases in parallel with this phase.
 They will wait for merged block files to be created.
 See next steps in this document.

 KNOWN ISSUES:

 * The mindreader writes merged block files SLOWER than the nodeos instance can catch up.
 This means that it will keep going for a while after the "stop block" appears in the logs.
-Do not worry and do not try to force kill the dfuseeos instance!
+Do not worry and do not try to force kill the zswlishi instance!
 Let it continue until it finishes.
-* Since the nodeos will go further than the requested "stop block", all extra blocks will be written to the 'dfuse-data/storage/one-blocks` folder, so that the `merger` can pick them up on the next run.
+* Since the nodeos will go further than the requested "stop block", all extra blocks will be written to the 'zswlishi-data/storage/one-blocks` folder, so that the `merger` can pick them up on the next run.

 ## 'phase1-search' (can be done in parallel with phase1)

 ### Required information
 * `search-indexer-start-block: {500 blocks higher than first merged block file, rounded to the next 'shard-size'}`
-  * Take that bluck number `ls  ./dfuse-data/storage/merged-blocks/ |head -n 1` and add 500 to it
+  * Take that bluck number `ls  ./zswlishi-data/storage/merged-blocks/ |head -n 1` and add 500 to it
 * `search-indexer-stop-block: {100 below the value that you put in for mindreader-stop-block-num earlier, rounded to the lower 'shard-size'}`

 ### Example kylin-phase1-search.yaml